q3769/chunk4j/README.md

 new ChunkStitcher.Builder().build()
 ```

-Both aspects of the default, though, can be customized.
-The following stitcher will discard a group of chunks if 2
+Both of those aspects, though, can be customized.
+The following stitcher will discard a group of chunks if 2 seconds
-seconds have passed since the stitcher was asked to stitch the very first chunk of the group, but hasn't received all
+have passed since the stitcher was asked to stitch the very first chunk of the group, but hasn't received all the chunks
-the chunks needed to retore the whole group back to the original data unit:
+needed to restore the whole group back to the original data unit:

 ```
 new ChunkStitcher.Builder().maxStitchTimeMillis(2000).build()
 ```

-This stitcher will discard some group(s) of chunks when there are more than 100 chunk groups pending restoration:
+This stitcher will discard some group(s) of chunks when there are more than 100 groups of original data pending
+restoration:

 ```
 new ChunkStitcher.Builder().maxGroups(100).build()